HmbleCreator/Open-Source-Licence-Wizard/README.md

 ![Banner Image](./assets/Isabella.png)

-The Open Source "License Wizard"is an interactive Streamlit application designed to help developers choose the most appropriate open-source license for their projects.
+The **Open Source License Wizard** is an interactive Streamlit application designed to assist developers in selecting the most appropriate open-source license for their projects.
 With its enchanting starry interface and intuitive questionnaire, this wizard simplifies the often complex process of license selection.

-Our goal is to empower developers to make informed decisions about licensing their open-source projects, ensuring that their chosen license aligns with their project goals, community expectations, and legal requirements.
+**New Feature Alert**: We have integrated advanced Natural Language Processing (NLP) techniques into the License Wizard, enabling it to recommend suitable licenses with an accuracy of **85-90%** in most cases.
+This enhancement allows developers to make more informed decisions that align with their project goals, community expectations, and legal requirements.

 ## Features

-Features Overview
+### Key Features

-- **Interactive Questionnaire**: Users answer a series of questions about their project and preferences.
+- **Interactive Questionnaire**: Answer a series of questions tailored to your project and preferences.
-- **License Recommendation Engine**: Based on user responses, the wizard calculates and recommends the most suitable open-source licenses.
+- **NLP-Powered License Recommendation Engine**: Utilizes NLP to analyze user inputs and recommend the most suitable open-source licenses.
-- **Enchanting User Interface**: A visually appealing starry night sky background with animated elements creates an engaging user experience.
+- **Enchanting User Interface**: A visually appealing starry night sky background with animated elements creates an engaging experience.
-- **Detailed License Information**: Provides key features and points for each recommended license.
+- **Detailed License Information**: Key features and points for each recommended license are provided for better understanding.
-- **Responsive Design**: Works well on various screen sizes and devices.
+- **Responsive Design**: Optimized for various screen sizes and devices, ensuring accessibility for all users.

 ## Installation

 ![flowchart](./assets/flowchart.jpeg)

-Installation Steps
+### Installation Steps

 To set up the Open Source License Wizard on your local machine, follow these steps: